 A modernization of the POPULAR 1990s graphics packages, as well as covers of program theme music.

 Graphics for the yearly fundraiser at LSU’s Pete Maravich Assembly Center in Baton Rouge, inspired by “Dancing with the Stars” and season 27 of “Jeopardy!”.

 Graphics and production from my days at Baton Rouge Community College, based on the school colors and the signage across the campuses.
 The primary element of this design is the college slogan, “Imagine what you can do.”

-A blend of all of the titles in the show’s history, this was the final of a years-long series of BB intros and theme song covers.
+A fan intro blending of all of the titles in the show’s history.
+Originally created for “Big Brother 22: All-Stars” in 2020, this is the final of a years-long series of “Big Brother” designs.

 "This Is Houston" Title Design Reel

 The logo for the web series is based on a previous design from a design from 2015 TV pilot, utilizing the Futura typeface due to its resemblance to the Houston skyline.

 Pre-production began in late 2017 while the “Stranger Things” title was all the rage; the design house Imaginary Forces gave the world a digital re-creation of the classic Kodalith technique—light shining through a specialized film as seen in late 20th-Century motion design.
 But I wanted to go old-school, jury rigging office transparencies and colored printouts to give the imperfect look I needed.